rabbitmq/rabbitmq-website/site/tutorial-two-java.md

 This `queueDeclare` change needs to be applied to both the producer and consumer code.

-At that point we're sure that the `task_queue` queue won't be lost even if RabbitMQ restarts.
+At this point we're sure that the `task_queue` queue won't be lost even if RabbitMQ restarts.
 Now we need to mark our messages as persistent
 - by setting `MessageProperties` (which implements `BasicProperties`) to the value `PERSISTENT_TEXT_PLAIN`.